 On behavior, friction, and the illusion of choice.

-Most decisions aren’t made in isolation.
-They’re shaped in advance - by what’s available, what’s visible,
+However, most decisions aren’t made in isolation, as standalone decisions.
+They’re shaped in advance - by what’s

-what’s easy.
-(Whatever demands the least energy, always tends to win.)
+(Whatever demands the least energy, always tends to win.
+Often, it comes down to familiarity, a deep-rooted

-You don’t choose what to eat.
-You choose from what’s available.
-You don’t decide what to watch.
+Most of this is subconscious.
+We don’t choose what to eat as a standalone decision; we just choose from what’s available.
+We don’t decide what

-You select from what’s surfaced.
-You don’t build habits.
-You repeat what’s frictionless and immediately rewarding.
+to watch, we select from what’s surfaced.
+We don’t just walk into habits; we repeat what’s frictionless and

 Which is also why the most effective brands don’t try to change minds.
 They carefully design pre-made decisions.

-Add aspiration to familiarity, and the system locks in.
+On top, add aspiration to this familiarity, and the system locks in.
 In India, Thums Up still outsells Coca-Cola.

 Why meaning is designed long before anything is made.

 What sits underneath is structure.
-Narrative is simply how that structure is expressed.
+Narrative is simply how that structure got expressed.

-It decides what gets shown, what gets repeated, what gets remembered.
-Sequence, emphasis, meaning -
+Narrative decides what gets shown, what should get repeated, and what will be remembered.
+Sequence, emphasis,

-all of it is determined long before any piece of content is created.
+meaning; all of it is determined long before any piece of content is even created.

 Because narrative isn’t about what you say.
 It’s about how meaning is organized.